standardebooks/manual/9-metadata.rst

 		<meta property="schema:accessMode">visual</meta>
 		<meta property="schema:accessibilityFeature">alternativeText</meta>

-	The cover, titlepage, and publisher logo are ignored because they are present in most ebooks; if they were to be counted in accessibilty metadata, that metadata would appear in most ebooks, making it meaningless.
+	The cover, titlepage, and publisher logo are ignored because they are present in most ebooks; if they were to be counted in accessibility metadata, that metadata would appear in most ebooks, making it meaningless.

 	.. tip::